Why Procurement and Supply Chain are Smarter Together

 In response to the pandemic-driven global disruption over the past year, supply chain agendas are now moving more from efficiency and cost to resiliency and business continuity.

 In the post-COVID world, it’s critical that C-suite leaders collaboratively address the supply chain and its impacts on the business.
-As disruptions become the norm, Supply Chain Planning and Source-to-Pay (S2P) cycles need to be increasingly dynamic and intertwined.
+As supply chain disruptions become the norm, Supply Chain Planning and Source-to-Pay (S2P) cycles need to be increasingly dynamic and intertwined.
 One starting point is to reduce organizational barriers and technological limitations and foster greater alignment between the (Chief Procurement Officer) CPO and the (Chief Supply Chain Officer) CSCO.

 There are several areas in which this alignment can drive greater value: